-What usually seems like just yesterday (but sometimes feels like so long ago), I was a young, single mother raising two beautiful daughters.
-We were—by the standards we in North America judge wealth—poor.
-I didn’t make a lot of money.
-I was putting myself through college at night—I often joke I was on the “twenty-year plan”.
-We didn’t take fabulous vacations; actually, we didn’t take vacations.
+What usually seems like just yesterday (but sometimes feels like a lifetime ago), I was a young, single mother raising two beautiful daughters.
+We were—by the standards we in our country judge wealth—destitute.
+I had a meager job and was putting myself through college at night.
 We lived in a little cape cod.
-We rarely went “out” for dinner; we ate a fair amount of pasta because it was inexpensive (and a lot of fish sticks and grilled cheese sandwiches, if you’d ask my girls).
-We didn’t buy a lot of clothing or expensive toys.
+We didn’t take vacations, let alone fabulous ones, and rarely went “out” for dinner, but we did eat a fair amount of pasta because it was inexpensive (and a lot of fish sticks and grilled cheese sandwiches, if you’d ask my girls).
+We didn’t buy much clothing or expensive toys.

-You know what we did have?
+But, you know what we did have?
 We had us.
-We had love; lots of love.
-The girls and I did homework together at the kitchen counter.
+We had love, lots of love.
+We did homework together at the kitchen counter.
 The house was often filled with the joy of more than just the voices of my two precious girls.
 They hosted sleepovers for their friends (lots of sleepovers), and there were kids in the house all the time.
 We had “a hideout” in the backyard, where hours were spent in nature.
 We had Christmas Eve “concerts” and a Birthday Cake for Baby Jesus every year.

 Of course, there were challenges.
 Of course, as they got older, we didn’t always see eye-to-eye.
 Of course, we were human.

-When each of my girls turned 30, I made “The First Thirty Years of Your Life” scrapbooks for them.
-I went through my “save box” and pieced together books of memories and photos and thoughts and reflections and love.
+I made “The First Thirty Years of Your Life” scrapbooks for both of their thirtieth birthdays.
+I went through my “save box,” piecing together memories, photos, thoughts, reflections, and love.
 I still remember the emotion of sifting through all those years.

-How do you spell peace?
-For many of my years, it was a small cape cod with three little bedrooms, a wooded back yard, a Mom and two daughters, and an adventure of love.
+I’ve learned how to spell peace.
+And, for many of my years, it was a small cape cod with three small bedrooms, a wooded back yard, a Mom and two daughters, and an adventure of love.
 How blessed is that?